soryy708/il-bank-account-validator/README.md

 Israeli Bank Account Validator provides validation utilities for Israeli bank account numbers.
 You can use it to present appropriate UI to your user as they type.
 This is a JavaScript module.

-It can be used both on the front side as a browserified module, and on the back side as a NodeJS module.
+It can be used both on the front end (if browserified or imported as [JS Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)), and on the back end as a NodeJS module.

 Installation
 -